Back to Blog

 A clear definition of success.

-Before writing a single line of code, you need to know what "working" looks like.
+Before writing a single line of code, you need to understand what "working" looks like.
 Not "the model is accurate."
 Accurate at what?
 Measured how?
 Compared to what baseline?
 If you can't answer these questions upfront, you'll never know if you succeeded.
 And neither will your CFO.

 Red Flags That Should Kill a Project